AlineTalhouk/splendid/README.md

 The following example shows how to use the main function of the package, `splendid()`.
-A data matrix `hgsc` contains a subset of gene expression measurements of High Grade Serous Ovarian Carcinoma patients from the Cancer Genome Atlas publically available datasets.
+A data matrix `hgsc` contains a subset of gene expression measurements of High Grade Serous Ovarian Carcinoma patients from the Cancer Genome Atlas publicly available datasets.
 Samples as rows, features as columns.
 The function below runs the package through the `splendid()` function.
 First we extract the reference class labels (by TCGA) from the row names of `hgsc`.
 Then we fit the random forest and